matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Search,-Get-APIM-group/Vendor-Master-Data.md

 - Truncated (true or false, depending on whether all the data is displayed or not)

 ##`POST`**/getVendorMasterData**
-Returns details of the first asset that satisfies the filtering criteria.
+Returns details of the first vendor that satisfies the filtering criteria.
 ## Inbound data
 _A JSON/XML object with the following items:_
 - maxHits.
 Optional parameter that indicates the number of records that need to be returned.
 Unnecessary here, as only one record is eventually retrieved.